+- The ability to deliver the AEB allocations within the year

-- Adult education budgets with devolution for the SCR in FY21 - Apprenticeships enrolments in year - Further effects on the Commercial areas due to COVID-19 - HE enrolments in FY21 - 16-19 enrolments in FY21 with impact on revenue in FY22
+- Devolution for the SCR in 2021/22

+- Apprenticeships enrolments in year

+- Further effects on the Commercial areas due to COVID-19

+- HE enrolments in 2021/22.

-The forecasts that have been prepared for the periods to 31 July 2022 highlight that these risks could impact on covenant compliance in the forecast period rather than a risk of cash resources not being sufficient.
-The forecasts, including under a sensitised model, demonstrate that the Group has sufficient cash resources to meet its liabilities with adequate headroom in cash resources to mitigate the risks considered above.
+The forecasts that have been prepared for the periods to 31 July 2023 highlight that these risks could impact on covenant compliance in the forecast period rather than a risk of cash resources not being sufficient.
+The cash flow forecast shows a low point of \pounds 3.4m in March 2023.
+The forecasts, including under a sensitised model, demonstrate that the Group has sufficient cash resources to meet its liabilities and cover it's covenant compliance requirements with adequate headroom in cash resources to mitigate the risks considered above.
+The sensitivities applied in the going concern assessment include reductions in revenue from AEB and apprenticeships.

-The Group has net current liabilities of £3.3m at 31 July 2020 (net current liabilities of £2.5m at 31 July 2019) and net liabilities of £7.7m (2019: net assets of £4.1m) net of the defined benefit pension liability.
-The Group has net assets of £31.2m excluding the defined benefit pension liability at 31 July 2020 (2019: net assets of £37.3m).
-The re duction in net assets excluding the pension liability in the year ended 31 July 2020 has been impacted by the £3.
-4m impairment charge recognised in the year.
-The Group continue to generate positive cash flow from its operating activities and need to ensure this continues along with to return to a net current asset position.
+The Group has net current liabilities of £0.8m at 31 July 2021 (net current liabilities of £3.3m at 31 July 2020) and net liabilities of £7.5m (2020: net liabilities of £7.4m) net of the defined benefit pension liability.
+The Group has net assets of £31.5m excluding the defined benefit pension liability at 31 July 2021 (2020: net assets of £32m).